dcarrsf/dancarrdesign.com/README.md

 ### Production

-Build mode sets the environment to 'production' and optimizes the bundle for deployment.
-The files are optimized by using Webpack plugins and GZipping the resulting bundle.
-Run the following command and view the files in the build folder.
+Build mode sets the environment to *'production'* and optimizes the bundle for deployment.
+The files are optimized by using Webpack plugins and Gzipping the resulting bundle.
+Run the following command and view the files in the *./dist* folder.

 ```
 $ npm run build